 Based on the results of your evaluation, your doctor may recommend several complementary treatment approaches to address any underlying conditions and necessary lifestyle changes.
 Medications are often prescribed to help relieve peripheral neuropathy pain.
 These can include:

 Complementary treatments and therapies to help ease the symptoms of peripheral neuropathy may include:

 - Transcutaneous electrical nerve stimulation (TENS)

 - Diet changes to include more important vitamins & minerals

 In cases where neuropathies are caused by pressure on the nerves, such as from tumors, surgical intervention may be necessary in order to reduce the pressure.

 Schedule an Appointment with Our Providers

-If you would like to learn more about treatment for peripheral neuropathy and other nerve conditions, please contact the Diagnostic Pain Center today.
+If you would like to learn more about treatment for peripheral neuropathy and other nerve conditions, please contact the Diagnostic Pain Center in Austin today.
 To schedule an appointment with our providers, please call (512) 981-7246 or click on the appointment request button below.